Acedev003/K-bot/client/README.md

-Client side of the chatbot
+Client side of the K-bot